appu-46/Chess-stats/README.md

 I have used chess.com public API to fetch the rating and results data using AJAX calls.
 In profile it also loads profile picture of the respective username and a country flag.
 I have used rest countries API to get flag svg, profile picture is provided by chess.com API.
 Since country code is recieved from chess.com's API, I am calling yet another AJAX call to render the country flag.

-For some chess.com players, country is internation.
-Such a scenario, I have handled by showing earth flag.
+For some chess.com players, country is international.
+In such a scenario, I have handled by showing earth flag.
 Same thing goes for profile picture.
-If the user doesn't have one, a default pawn image will render.
+If the user doesn't have one, a default pawn image will render instead.

 # Error Handling
 1. Pressing the button without entering any username.